co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 date: 2020-08-02T23:44:22-05:00
 ---

-Just a lost windrunner who spends too much of his time wasting it, mostly due to my obsession with Linux and ricing.
+Just a lost windrunner who spends too much of my wasting it, mostly due to my obsession with Linux and ricing.
 Along with, of course, a good peach and chocolate covered almonds, nothing wastes time like those do.

 I've always been a fan of the [Fjords of Norway](https://duckduckgo.com/?q=fjords+of+norway&iax=images&ia=images) but recently discovered the beauty of places like [Iceland](https://duckduckgo.com/?q=iceland+mountains&iax=images&ia=images) and [Baffin Island](https://duckduckgo.com/?q=baffin+island&iax=images&ia=images), both of which are making my bucket list seem quite expensive.